Discount Analytics

 - Track trends — is usage growing over time?

 The default range is the last 30 days; pick any custom window using the From / To date inputs.
+Date filters use your store timezone, and very recent checkouts may take a short time to appear.

 Independent of the cart hot path